MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/quality-problem-types.md

 - **Production** – Nonconformances of this type are related to batch orders or production orders.
 - **Co-product production** – Nonconformances of this type are related to batch orders for co-products.

 When you create a new problem type, select **Non conformance types** on the Action Pane to create a list of one or more nonconformance types that are authorized for the problem type.
-For example, a problem type that is related to a defect code might apply to all nonconformance types, whereas a problem type that is related to customer complaints might apply only to the **Customer** and **Service request** nonconformance types.
+For example, a problem type that is related to a defect code might apply to all nonconformance types.
+However, a problem type that is related to customer complaints might apply only to the **Customer** and **Service request** nonconformance types.

 ## Examples of problem types